Maui’s emergency services chief resigns after facing criticism for not activating sirens during fire

 “I can’t answer why people don’t trust people,” Bissen said.
 “The people who were trying to put out these fires lived in those homes — 25 of our firefighters lost their homes.
 You think they were doing a halfway job?”

-Maui residents whose homes burned in the wildfire that incinerated historic Lahaina and killed more than 100 people are steadily filling hotels that are prepared to house them and provide services until at least next spring.
+Maui residents whose homes burned during the wildfire that incinerated historic Lahaina are steadily filling hotels that are prepared to house them and provide services until at least next spring.

 Authorities hope to empty crowded, uncomfortable group shelters by early next week and move displaced people into hotel rooms, said Brad Kieserman, vice president for disaster operations with the American Red Cross.
 Hotels are also available for eligible evacuees who have spent the last eight days sleeping in cars or camping in parking lots, he said.